mxn21/SlidingCard/README.md

 contentView.initCardView() need to set you own layout name ,and the id of the root .

-it's easy to create a list to store the data , but make sure the size of the list is bigger than 3 .
+it's easy to create a list to store the data , but make sure the size of the list is more than 3 .

 # TODO